Jawsled/GoFetchRSS/README.md

 ## Installation

-1. Download or build `GoFetchRSS.exe` (see Building).
+1. Build `GoFetchRSS.exe` (see Building).
 The app is portable, and creates / stores data in local directory.
 2. Double-click it (or run it).
 It listens on `http://127.0.0.1:9284` by default.

 Data lives next to the exe in `.\data\data.db`.
 For a permanent install, run with `--data-dir "%AppData%\GoFetchRSS"` so reinstalls do not touch your database.